 I think it is.
 Not in every single moment, but certainly as a whole.
 And it’s all about training ourselves to reset ourselves in small ways.
-Here are my favorite ways to find my calm in chaos.
+Here are my favorite ways to find my calm in the chaos.

-Keep a low voice in the midst of the crazy.
+1. Keep a low voice in the midst of the crazy.

 When we are stressed, we want to yell.
 But that only makes us get tenser.
-A low and calm voice in the midst of chaos keeps us calm and forces our kids to quiet to hear us.
+Amid the chaos, a low and calm voice keeps us calm and forces our kids to be quiet to hear us.
 I love to say, “I can’t hear you when you’re yelling.
 You have to lower your volume.”
 Your calm voice will cause them to match yours.
-It’s an easy way to calm yourself and the kids all at once.
+It’s an easy way to calm yourself and the kids simultaneously.
 And if you’re really desperate, offer a reward for the winner of the quiet game.

-Create a quiet reset ritual.
+2. Create a quiet reset ritual.

-Send the kids outside.
+3. Send the kids outside.

-Do not say yes to things that make your life harder out of guilt.
-Moms have trouble managing chaos when they allow for more chaos to come their way.
-If having friends come and play creates unneeded stress, then tell the neighbor kids you’re having a no-play day.
+Do not say yes to things that make your life more complicated out of guilt.
+Moms have trouble managing chaos when they allow more chaos to come their way.
+If having friends come and play creates unneeded stress, tell the neighbor kids you’re having a no-play day.
 It’s okay to say no to things that don’t work well for you.
 Sometimes we say yes because we think we need to be busy, but we forget we don’t need to be busy all of the time.
 So here is your permission to say no.

 I won’t lie.
 I get annoyed when people say, “Just breathe.”
-It can be hard to remember to breathe deeply and stay calm in the midst of chaos.
-But there’s science behind it.
-If you are feeling edgy, take a few minutes to practice slow breathing.
+It can be hard to remember to breathe deeply and stay calm amid chaos.
+But there’s science behind it.1 If you feel edgy, practice slow breathing for a few minutes.
 It’s free.
 It’s quick.
 And it’s effective.
-It lowers your heart rate and blood pressure and is overall just good for your body!
+It lowers your heart rate and blood pressure and is good overall for your body!
 If you’re a momma in chaos, deep breathing is your friend.

-Remember who you are dealing with.
+7. Remember who you are dealing with.

 If your children can’t button their pants, they probably can’t control their energy all day.
 They can’t stop themselves from crying over the wrong color sippy cup or running to see the trash truck out the window.
 This is normal behavior for young kids!
 Try to remind yourself that your crazy kiddo is acting normally and that he may not be able to control his actions.
 Try to give him (and yourself) a lot of grace.
 In all likelihood, he will grow out of constant frenetic behavior before you know it.

-Play your favorite music.
+8. Play your favorite music.